giorginolab/vmd_diffusion_coefficient/paper/paper.md

 `diffusion_coefficient` procedure in VMD's embedded TCL language.

-The tool can compute either $M(\tau)$ ("MSD displacement" GUI button, or procedure argument `-msd`) or
- $D(\tau)$, valid as long as diffusivity holds ("Diffusion coefficient", or argument `-d`).
+The tool can compute either $M(\tau)$ ("MSD displacement" GUI button, or procedure argument `-msd`) or $D(\tau)$, valid as long as diffusivity holds ("Diffusion coefficient", or argument `-d`). $D$ and the corresponding error can also be computed via linear fit of the MSD (argument `-fitD`).
 The results are either plotted (GUI) or returned as a list (procedure call).
 The following table lists the correspondence between the GUI and procedure arguments.

 | GUI text            | Procedure argument | Default value          |